Frequently Asked Questions

 For many years, WSA’s classes began in October.
 Sessions continued through Spring of the following year, and then from April to November, Steward Candidates worked on completing capstone projects in their communities.
 On this schedule, the certification process took about 13 months.
 A sample syllabus from our 2021-2022 Certification Course is available here: Class 14 Syllabus.

-Since 2021, we have also hosted courses beginning in January, with Stewards attending sessions from January through May, and completing community projects from Spring through Fall of the same calendar year.
-On this schedule, certification takes about 11 months.
-A sample syllabus from our current 2023 course is available here: Class 15 Syllabus.
+In 2021, we began hosting courses beginning in January, with Stewards attending sessions from January through May, and completing community projects from Spring through Fall of the same calendar year.
+On this schedule, certification took about 11 months.
+A sample syllabus is available here: Class 15 Syllabus.

-Please note that our 16th Class will have a compressed timeline: Stewards will begin their training in May and complete their capstone projects a few months later in the Fall.
-To accommodate this timeline while ensuring that Stewards complete capstone projects that are meaningful and impactful, we will be having members of the class work on projects we have identified at County Parks and Public Schools.
-More information will be available at our Information Sessions in 2024.
+Our 17th Class will have a slightly more compressed timeline, with Stewards beginning their training in March and completing their capstone projects in the Fall.
+To accommodate this timeline while ensuring that participants complete capstones that are meaningful and impactful, members of the class will work on projects we have identified at County Parks and Schools.
+More information will be available at our Information Sessions in 2025.
+Information about the current class’s Capstone Projects is available here: 2024 Capstone Projects.

 How much does this course cost?